Vestibular Neuritis and Labyrinthitis

 Acute management is directed at easing nausea and vomiting.
 This is done by giving an antiemetic such as prochlorperazine, and resting the patient.
 Hydration is important.

-Once the acute phase is over and the patient has begun to mobilize prochlorperazine must be stopped so that full central compensation can occur.
+Once the acute phase is over, and the patient has begun to mobilise prochlorperazine must be stopped so that full central compensation can occur.
 The patient is encouraged to gently increase their activities until they return to normal.
-A hearing aid may be required.
+A hearing aid may be required if labyrinthitis was the cause.
 Occasionally, where the patient remains disturbed by imbalance, a vestibular rehabilitation program may be offered.

 NB.
 If there is labyrinthitis in the presence of a cholesteatoma or acute middle ear infection the patient should be hospitalised and considered for emergency surgery to remove disease and prevent septic meningitis.
 Thus examination of the eardrum is mandatory.

 Management is nearly always at home by Primary Care teams although patients who cannot remain hydrated because of vomiting should be managed in hospital at the moment (unless there is an ambulatory team who can oversee fluid replacement in the home).

 1. Advice on rehabilitation in the short and long term

 3. Prescription of physiotherapy if they are not healing well enough

 4. Advice on the home environment, especially if long term imbalance ensues

 5. Referral for hearing devices and/or tinnitus advice